The law requires that children be properly secured in a seat adapted to their weight and height until they are able to use a seat belt alone.

 In addition to putting a child's life in danger, you are committing an offence under the Highway Safety Code and are liable to:

-They must continue to use a booster seat suited to their weight and height, even if they have reached a sitting height of 63 cm or more.
+They should continue to use a booster seat suited to their weight and height, even if they are 145 cm tall or 9 years old.

-Car seats should never be installed on the front seat.
-Children aged 12 or younger should sit in the back seat.
+Car seats should never be installed on the front passenger seat.
+Children aged 12 or younger should sit in the vehicle's back seat.

 If you have no choice but to place a child in the front seat (in a car seat or otherwise), you must: